NOT JUST ANOTHER TRADE SHOW

 The Amsterdam Produce Show and Conference (APS) is a hotbed for knowledge sharing and transfer for the international produce industry

 FOUR CORE THEMES RUN THROUGHOUT THE APS

-The main seminar stage, in the Transformatorhuis at the Westergasfabriek on November 3, 2016, focused on unique lessons that can be learned from the extraordinary role the Netherlands plays in the global produce industry.
-A quarter of all produce that passes in international trade goes through Holland.
-The host nation for APS provides intellectual leadership in many fields such as genetics, logistics and controlled environment agriculture.
+The host nation for the APS provides intellectual leadership in many fields such as genetics, logistics and controlled environment agriculture.
 What is the Dutch secret to this outsized success?
-Our workshop and seminar programme is designed to provide an opportunity for attendees to mine insight from the very best in Dutch thought and practice leadership with the goal of profiting in their own businesses and advancing the produce trade around the world.
-The APS Knowledge Centre provides an opportunity to break through the often narrow focus on day-to-day operations and, instead, think about how high level global concerns will drive success in the produce trade in the years to come.
+Our seminar programme is designed to provide an opportunity for attendees to mine insight from the very best in Dutch thought and practice leadership with the goal of profiting in their own businesses and advancing the produce trade around the world.
+The APS Knowledge Centre will provide an opportunity to break through the often narrow focus on day-to-day operations and, instead, think about how high level global concerns will drive success in the produce trade in the years to come.

-Innovative touches were abundant from an event perspective too – the food and drink was provided free to visitors by entrepreneurial young specialist chefs from Holland and chef demonstrations, ‘pop-up’ seminars and a ‘pop-up’ careers fair also brought something new to the show floor.
+Innovative touches will be abundant from an event perspective too – the food and drink will be provided free to visitors by entrepreneurial young specialist chefs from Holland and chef demonstrations.

 Innovation is everywhere.
 Everyday, every one of us most likely does something innovative in our everyday lives without realising it.
 But what does innovation mean in a business context?
 It is arguably an over-used word, attached blithely to any new product or idea, however ‘new’ that idea may be.